 Automating test cases consumes time and effort that is sometimes simply not available.

-Developers that still think that automated tests are under the responsibility of testers and do not provide help when needed.
+Developers still think that automated tests are responsible for testers and do not help when needed.

 The team does not have the knowledge or experience of automated tools and therefore can’t start an effective automating process.

-Poor automation design that consumes a huge effort to maintain.
+Poor automation design consumes a considerable effort to maintain.

 Free some time for the team to automate.
-In extreme scenarios, you can even dedicate a whole sprint to this issue.
+You can even dedicate a whole sprint to this issue in extreme scenarios.

 At least until you have a stable environment, do not invest in GUI testing that is usually very hard to maintain.

 Start to automate at the earliest phases of development where developers can contribute the most.